fishcus/KAP-manual/en/integration/microstrategy_enterprise.en.md

       > Note:
       >
-      > Running the command requires the privileges to copy and modify the existing DBproperties.xml file.
+      > * Running the command requires the privileges to copy and modify the existing DBproperties.xml file.
       >
-      > On Windows the <location> needs to finish with a backslash ("\") on Linux with a forward slash ("/") character.
+      > * The <location> needs to finish with a backslash ("\") on Windows and with a forward slash ("/") character on Linux.
       >
-      > The command will create a backup of the original DBProperties file in <location2>.
+      > * The command will create a backup of the original DBProperties file in <location2>.

 4. After running the above command, please restart your application server.